Options vs Stocks: Key Differences & Benefits

 Both stocks and options are popular in the Indian stock market, especially on NSE and BSE.

-• Stocks: You can buy stocks of companies like TCS, HDFC Bank, Infosys, etc.
+• You can buy shares of blue-chip companies like TCS, HDFC Bank, and Infosys.

 Some Useful Terms to Know